dutchie027/easyMySQLBackup/README.md

 composer require dutchie027/easymysqlbackup
 ```

 You will also need to ensure you have a copy of `mysqldump` on the box this is hosted on.
+Also, if you want to use compression for backup and restore, you'll need `gzip` and `gunzip`.

 ## Usage